danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 The human face make a good starting point as we recognize it easily, even in its simplest form, something *Multi* seems to verify with its minimal rendering of three typographic elements.
 The face clearly occupies a central position in everyday life and social interaction, and it almost goes without saying that its features are perceived to display our uniqueness and individuality.
 But this is a surface reading only.
 Emojis operate in this way and seem to occlude the face of experience and its ability to express complex feelings.
 It is tempting to think that emojis, despite their name, stop short of emotions altogether.

 In *A Thousand Plateaus*, Gilles Deleuze and Félix Guattari conceive of the face as "overcoded," imposed upon us universally, resonating with some of the comments we made earlier in this chapter about Unicode.
 Their main point is that the face — what they called the "facial machine" — is tied to a specific Western history of ideas (e.g. the face of Jesus Christ).
-This, in turn, situates the origins of the face with white ethnicity (despite Jesus's birthplace) and what they call "facialization" (the imposition onto the subject of the face) has been spread by white Europeans, and thus provides a way to understand racial prejudice: "Racism operates by the determination of degrees of deviance to the White man’s face...".[^DG] The face is thus understood as an "imperial machine," subsuming language and other semiotic systems.
+This, in turn, situates the origins of the face with white ethnicity (despite Jesus's birthplace) and what they call "facialization" (the imposition onto the subject of the face) has been spread by white Europeans, and thus provides a way to understand racial prejudice: "Racism operates by the determination of degrees of deviance to the White man’s face…".[^DG] The face is thus understood as an "imperial machine," subsuming language and other semiotic systems.
 The face is part of a surface that promotes sameness and ultimately rejects variations.

 Facial recognition technologies that are capable of identifying or verifying a person from a digital image or a video frame, seem to operate on these (imperialist) terms too.
 When a person is identified in this way, the person's facial shape and textures are matched against a model based on a standardized dataset (we will return to this discussion in Chapter 4, "Data capture").
 Moreover, the datasets are based on a disproportionate number of white faces.
 Facial recognition systems therefore notoriously struggle to identify black people.
 This has led to significant problems not least when it comes to the use of these technologies for policing.